 Protect your physical and mental health to better handle extended shifts.

-Some professions, such as truck driving, working in a factory and nursing, incur longer shifts than the traditional 9-to-5 workday due to specific duties and job demands.
+Some professions, such as truck driver, factory worker and nurse, incur longer shifts than the traditional 9-to-5 workday due to specific duties and job demands.
 However, working longer hours ― no matter how rewarding or well-compensated the position may be ― can be mentally and physically exhausting.

 Editor’s note: Need employee scheduling software for your business?
 Fill out the below questionnaire to have our vendor partners contact you with free information.